ifcanduela/vue-svg-loader/README.md

 ```

 The query string (`?vue`) will instruct webpack to use the `vue-inline-svg-loader` and turn
 the SVG into a valid Vue component.
+This querystring parameter can be changed to anything in
+the webpack config.